malenarice/keckspec/README.md

 ## Notes

 To obtain reliable results, the input fluxes MUST be reported at wavelength values that match up with those that were used to train our supervised learning algorithm.
 These wavelengths can be found in the folder examples/HD22072 along with example flux and inverse variance files.
 To support the user, we have provided an interpolation scheme ('interpolate_wavelengths' in supplementary_functions.py) that will convert spectra to this wavelength range.
+See above for an example of how to use this function.

 The input spectra must also be continuum-normalized in a manner that preserves the relative depths of all spectral lines as compared to the continuum.
 We provide an example raw spectrum and its associated continuum fit for reference in the folder examples/HD22072.
 This continuum was fit using a legacy code described in Valenti & Fischer 2005.

-[ include example image of spectrum and fit here]